oxsecurity/megalinter/docs/descriptors/repository_semgrep.md

        --timeout-threshold=VAL (absent=3)
            Maximum number of rules that can time out on a file before the file is skipped.
 If set to 0 will not have limit.
 Defaults to 3.

+       --trace
+           Upload a trace of the scan to our endpoint (rule, target).

        --use-git-ignore
            Skip files ignored by git.
 Scanning starts from the root folder